Bacon's Castle |

 (1862), Newport News

-A Confederate 16-gun fort near Mulberry Point on the modern Fort Eustis military reservation.
-It was abandoned to the Union, but they did not use it.
-Three magazines and two bomb-proofs remain within the existing earthworks.
+A Confederate five-sided 16-gun earthwork fort near Mulberry Point on the modern Fort Eustis military reservation.
+Built to cover the four-gun water battery built earlier (1861) at the point (Mulberry Island Point Battery (no remains)).
+It was abandoned to the Union in May 1862, but they did not subsequently use it.
+Three magazines and two bomb-proofs remain today within the existing earthworks.
 The foundation of the 1749 Crafford House (demolished 1924) are also within the fort's walls.
-Several additional CSA works were also on Mulberry Island, including Mulberry Island Point Battery (1861) (four guns).
+Another small two-gun battery may have been located at the southern end of the island (Land's End Battery) to cover the mouth of the Warwick River.
 Public access restricted, inquire at gate.

 Fort Eustis (U.S. Army Reservation)

-As Camp Abraham Eustis, it was originally built as a Coast Artillery training range and cantonment when Fort Monroe became overcrowded.
-It was also the embarkation center for coast artillery troops in WWI for the Hampton Roads Port of Embarkation.
-The post was renamed in 1923.
-It became the headquarters of the U.S. Army Transportation Command in 1946.
-Located here is the U.S. Army Transportation Museum.
+As Camp Abraham Eustis, it was originally built as a Coast Artillery training range and cantonment when Fort Monroe became overcrowded as a training area.
+It was also the embarkation center for coast/heavy artillery troops in WWI for the Hampton Roads Port of Embarkation (see also).
+The first Army Balloon School was established here in 1918, but closed a few years later (1922 ?).
+It was used for training Coast Artillery and Air Service troops in balloon tactics for spotting and observation.
+Anti-aircraft artillery and railway artillery tactics were pioneered here at Camp Eustis.
+The post was redesignated in 1923.
+It became the headquarters of the U.S. Army Transportation Command in 1946 (until 2010).
+Became part of Joint Base Langley - Eustis in 2010.
+Current headquarters of the U.S. Army Training and Doctrine Command (from Fort Monroe).
+Located on post in Besson Hall is the U.S. Army Transportation Museum, which is scheduled for future transfer to Fort Lee in Petersburg.

 Camp Wallace, established in 1918 as the Upper Firing Range for artillery training, was located near Grove Wharf across Skiffe's Creek in nearby in James City County.
-It consisted of 30 barracks, six storehouses, and eight mess halls.
+It consisted of 30 barracks, six storehouses, and eight mess halls, connected by a rail spur to the main post.
+Artillery spotting towers were located near the Fort Crafford site (foundations remain) at Mulberry Point.

 Civil War Defenses of Newport News